maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

 What's the deal?
 ----------------

 Pearson's correlations are designed to quantify the linear relationship between two normally distributed variables.
 The normal distribution and its multivariate generalization, the multivariate normal distribution, are sensitive to outliers.
 When you have well-behaved synthetic data, this isn't an issue.
-But if you work with wild and rough real-world data, this is a problem.
+But if you work with wild and rough real-world data, this can be a problem.
 One can have data for which the vast majority of cases are well-characterized by a nice liner relationship, but have a few odd cases for which that relationship does not hold.
 And if those odd cases happen to be overly influential--sometimes called leverage points--the resulting Pearson's correlation coefficient might look off.

 The normal distribution is a special case of Student's *t*-distribution with the *ν* parameter (i.e., *nu*, degree of freedom) set to infinity.
 However, when *ν* is small, Student's *t*-distribution is more robust to multivariate outliers.
 I'm not going to cover why in any detail.
 For that you've got [Baez-Ortega's blog](https://baezortega.github.io/2018/05/28/robust-correlation/), an even earlier blog from [Rasmus Bååth](http://www.sumsar.net/blog/2013/08/bayesian-estimation-of-correlation/), and textbook treatments on the topic by [Gelman & Hill (2007, chapter 6)](http://www.stat.columbia.edu/~gelman/arm/) and [Kruschke (2014, chapter 16)](https://sites.google.com/site/doingbayesiandataanalysis/).
 Here we'll get a quick sense of how vulnerable Pearson's correlations--with their reliance on the Gaussian--are to outliers, we'll demonstrate how fitting correlations within the Bayesian paradigm using the conventional Gaussian likelihood is similarly vulnerable to distortion, and then demonstrate how Student's *t*-distribution can save the day.
 And importantly, we'll do the bulk of this with the brms package.